This post may contain affiliate links, which help keep this content free. (Full disclosure)

 This post is sponsored by Danish Creamery.
 All opinions are my own and I only share products I personally love.
 Thanks for supporting the brands that make this site possible!

 Did you know you can cook whole chicken in the air fryer?!
-This air fryer whole chicken recipe cooks up juicy, succulent, and never, ever dry.
+This air fryer whole chicken recipe cooks up juicy, succulent, and never, ever dry just like my air fryer sriracha chicken.
 It’s easy enough for weeknights, fancy enough for company!

 The secret to moist and tender whole air fryer chicken?
 Garlic butter underneath the skin!
 I have a basic version below, but any compound butter will work, as long as the butter you use is high quality.